zachfrena/Wealth_Inequality/README.md

 ### How to view on local device:

 After cloning this repository to your local device, navigate into the project directory and run the command `npm install` to install necessary dependencies.
-Finally, can run `npm start` in the same project directory.
+Finally, run `npm start` in the same project directory.
 This should automatically open your localhost server in your browswer.

 If it doesn't automatically open, open a new browswer window and navigate to [http://localhost:3000](http://localhost:3000).